 Is it the funny letter ß or ss?

-My students often ask during their German lessons if they can just replace ß with double ss.
-The answer is NEIN, unless you are learning Swiss German where the letter ß does not exist and is indeed replaced with a double ss.
+My students often ask during their German lessons if they can replace ß with double ss.
+The answer is NEIN unless you are learning Swiss German where the letter ß does not exist and is replaced with a double ss.
 How do you know when it is ß and when double ss?
-Quite […]
+Quite simple: when […]

 Brexit, Dexit, Grexit, Frexit, Itexit